This article was first published on 31 January 2020 and has been updated.

 Otherwise, confirm with your precedent partner on your share of income in the business partnership and report your income/loss in Form B under “Partnership” in the “Trade, Business, Profession or Vocation” section.

 You can declare your income in a 2 or 4-line statement (depending on your revenue).
 If you earn less than or equal to S$100,000 in revenue, file a 2-line statement indicating your revenue and adjusted profit.
 If you earn more than S$100,000 in revenue, key in your revenue, gross profit, adjusted business expenses, adjusted profit/loss by the 4-line statement.
-You also need to include a certified statement of accounts (such as a Profit & Loss Account and Balance Sheet) should your revenue equate to or exceed S$500,000.
+You also need to include a certified statement of accounts (such as a Profit & Loss Account and Balance Sheet) if your revenue is S$500,000 or more.

 Common Mistakes To Avoid

-To err is to human.
-Yet, when it comes to filing taxes, you would want to minimize any room for error because mistakes such as understating your income or inaccurately mixing up your personal expenses with your business expenses are costly in terms of time, effort and may even affect the credibility of your business should IRAS investigate your discrepancies.
+When it comes to filing taxes, you would want to minimise any error because mistakes such as understating your income or inaccurately mixing up your personal expenses with your business expenses are costly in terms of time, effort and may even affect the credibility of your business should IRAS investigate discrepancies.
 Worse still, if you fail to keep your business records for at least five years, you will encounter problems when IRAS decides to audit your income and business expenses.

 For more details, check out IRAS’ website or dial their number at 1800-356 8300.